piepieonline/HM3-Seafood-Massacre/content/chunk6/notes.md

 # Notes
 * Food:
+  * Need to be able to replace the amulet if taken by 47 after placing?
+  * should always investigate if bell is rung
   * Dropping the item gets weird...
 Item goes to the sky
   * Sometimes item isn't chained!?
 (Investigate signalpipes?)
   * need to stop them eating if the bowl is destroyed.
 (Maybe not possible, not getting fracture events :()